Sequoia sempervirens: Pest and pathogen resistance

 A recently fallen canopy branch reveals thin bark and tunnels made by bark beetle larvae.

 Coast redwoods are resistant to insect attack, fungal infection, and rot.
 These properties are conferred by concentrations of terpenoids and tannic acid in redwood leaves, roots, bark, and wood.
 Despite these chemical defenses, redwoods are still subject to insect infestations; none, however, are capable of killing a healthy tree.
 Bark is so thick on the bole that bark beetles cannot enter there.
 However, the canopy branches have thin bark (see photo at right) that native bark beetles are able to bore into for egg-laying and larval growth via tunnels.

 Redwoods also face herbivory from mammals: black bears are reported to consume the inner bark of small redwoods, and black-tailed deer are known to eat redwood sprouts.

-The oldest known coast redwood is about 2,200 years old; many others in the wild exceed 600 years.
-The numerous claims of older redwoods are incorrect.
+The oldest known coast redwood is perhaps 2,200 years old.
 Because of their seemingly timeless lifespans, coast redwoods were deemed the "everlasting redwood" at the turn of the century; in Latin, sempervirens means "ever green" or "everlasting".
 Redwoods must endure various environmental disturbances to attain such great ages.